Size: on strainer bars

 X-ray partial taken Feb 2024 – Find more scientific analysis on the X-rays, UV and IR page.

-In January 2023, three years after the initial submission, and a year after the second, the owner wrote to the VGM research dept in Amsterdam for an update having learned the authentication panel had traveled from the Dutch capital to Detriot, Michigan for the DIA Van Gogh exhibition five days before the owner herself was at the exhibit – the owners questions were ignored during the live online panel, and the email response stated, quote: “Due to an overwhelming number of applications, we are forced to temporarily close and consider whether the procedure should be reviewed.
+In January 2023, three years after the initial submission, and a year after the second, the owner wrote to the VGM research department in Amsterdam for an update, having learned the authentication panel had traveled from the Dutch capital to Detroit, Michigan for the DIA Van Gogh exhibition five days before the owner herself was at the exhibit.
+The owner’s questions were ignored during the live online panel, and the email response stated, quote: “Due to an overwhelming number of applications, we are forced to temporarily close and consider whether the procedure should be reviewed.
 We advise you to check the Van Gogh Museum website regularly to see whether an online application is possible again.
 We expect to restart again in the first months of 2023.”
-The owner wrote back to the VGM research dept which was ignored.
+The owner wrote back to the VGM research department, which was ignored.

 July 2023 update from the VGM website: “From September on, the Van Gogh Museum will no longer accept authentication requests directly from individual members of the public.
 From September 2023 onwards, the authentication procedure will only be available to accredited art dealers and auction houses.”

-Aug 24, 2023, E-mailed the VGM again having not heard back regarding the 2021 submission, and received a response the following day stating quote: “Your request has escaped our attention unfortunately” and went on to blame the COVID pandemic. – On September 14th, they concluded their “findings” and stated that their decision remains the same.
-It took the VGM one year, and eight months to respond to my second authentication request, WITHOUT any closures for the pandemic – At this point, one genuinely has to question their commitment to Vincent van Gogh!
-Based on the mountain of evidence included within these web pages the Van Gogh Museum believes that quote: “based on stylistic features, the painting cannot be attributed to Vincent van Gogh”.
-These brushstrokes are IDENTICAL! pigments used – identical.
+Aug 24, 2023, E-mailed the VGM again, having not heard back regarding the 2021 submission, and received a response the following day stating, “Your request has escaped our attention unfortunately” and went on to blame the COVID pandemic. – On September 14th, they concluded their “findings” and stated that their decision remains the same.
+It took the VGM one year and eight months to respond to my second authentication request, WITHOUT any closures for the pandemic At this point, one genuinely has to question their commitment to Vincent van Gogh!
+Based on the mountain of evidence included within these web pages, the Van Gogh Museum believes that quote: “based on stylistic features, the painting cannot be attributed to Vincent van Gogh”.
+These brushstrokes are IDENTICAL! pigments used—identical.
 It appears they are too busy focusing on Vincent’s contemporaries instead of the man himself.

 The Lost Arles sketchbook was deemed authentic by several Van Gogh Scholars with legitimate provenance!
 The VGM did view some of the original sketches and described them as “imitations” in 2016.